admin-shell-io/id/aas/API/3/0/README.md

 ## Introduction

-The content of this area is defined in the 'Details of the Asset Administration Shell - Part 2'.
+The content of this area is defined in the "Specification of the Asset Administration Shell - Part 2: Application Programming Interfaces", Version 3.0 (IDTA-01002-3-0).
 Only identifiers that are defined in this document are allowed in this sub-namespace.
 The identifiers are used to denote the different operations of AAS interfaces.